overtonpolicy/Overton-FE-code-test/README.md

 Thanks for agreeing to run through this exercise.

 During it you'll be tackling a short challenge based on themes from the real life Overton codebase.
-You'll be fetching data, displaying it and figuring out how best to make it navigable by users.
+You'll be fetching data from our database and then figuring out how best to display and make it navigable by users.
 We're keen to see what you come up with!

 You should be able to get through the two parts of the exercise in 60 to 90 minutes.
 After you've submitted the test we'll schedule a call where you'll have the opportunity to walk us through it.